dutchheight/craft-cookie-boss/README.md

 # Craft Cookie consent plugin for Craft CMS 3.x
 Allow your visitors to set there cookie preference which you can use to enable features in your site.
-The plugin offers the following features:

-Create your own cookie types:
+Create your own cookie types, make then required and/or set there default state.

 ![Create own cookie types](resources/img/cookie-type-settings.png)

+The default modal contains the following features:
 - Default responsive modal
-    - Position preferenc
+- Position (top-left, top-right, bottom-left, bottom-right)
-    - Auto accept after x seconds
+- Auto accept and close after x seconds (optional)
-    - block usage without consents
+- Block site usage without consents
+- Display settings (yes/no)

 Modal with settings: